Optimism versus Faith

 "The company had suffered severe losses, but at the last meeting the Chairman spoke with a fair amount of optimism" or "The young husband hopes that his mother-in-law will not come to visit them too often, but he is optimistic if he thinks that she will keep away for ever."
 These two examples show the word in its modern triviality.
 The word has lost the charm of novelty and become discredited.
 In fact to be called an optimist is not always a compliment!

 We, ourselves, have often been called optimists, but the word has never appealed to us, for we have always considered an optimist to be the foolish sort of person who "puts his shirt" on a horse without having the least idea about "form" and many other highly technical and "horsey" scientific expressions which are completely beyond them—and beyond us as well!
 Therefore the word optimism should never be confused with its opposite—Faith.
-To be optimistic is one thing: to have faith is another.
+To be optimistic is one thing: to have faith is quite another.
 Without real faith nothing can be done.
 We must have faith in ourselves, in our abilities, in our fellowmen; but, above all we must have a deep and unwavering Faith in God.

-This belief in the God of our Hearts is common to all thinking human beings and we hope applies especially to those of you are sharing this investigation into Faith with us.
+This belief in the God of our Hearts is common to all thinking human beings and we hope applies especially to those of you who are sharing this investigation into Faith with us.
 But if we believe that there is a God who has created us in Love, then it goes without saying that we must trust Him in every way and have Faith in Him to give us His Holy Protection as long as we live.
 This is the Faith we are discussing in contrast to mere "optimism."
 We hope we have shown you already the great difference in these terms, which bear no comparison; each mean something quite different to their generally accepted interpretation.

 Most of us have to pass through times of testing, when the quality of our Faith is being decided, as you can read in the true story on your right, and if we can only cling to an unshaken faith in our loving Father we shall emerge from our trial strengthened and purified.
 We shall have reached a deeper, holier understanding of the sorrows of other people and be more ready than before to stretch out a loving and helping hand to them.